-I wanna finish our conversation by talking about the last song on the new record.
+Jordan Morris: I want to finish our conversation by talking about the last song on the new record.
 It's where the title comes from.
 It's called "Old Friend (Stay Alive)".
 And I don't know.
-This is just a really beautiful song that I have been playing around my house a lot, the past couple weeks.
-And I just kind of wanted to hear about it.
-Where did it come from?
-And why is that phrase, "stay alive", something you wanted to put on the cover of the album?
+This is just a really beautiful song that I've been playing around my house a lot the past

-This was actually the very first song out of any of the songs on the record that was written.
+Laura Jane Grace: This is actually the very first song out of any of the songs on the record that was written.
 And I wrote this song probably end of 2017, beginning of 2018.
-And I have-my friend, Patrick, who is an old friend from Gainesville-I, you know-Patrick played in bands for years that Against Me! toured with and we were both friends in Gainesville.
-And then we both moved away from Gainesville.
-And I fell out of touch with him for a number of years, but at the time I had gotten back into contact with him and we just kind of-we would text every day and just talk about what was going on.
-They were, like, living in a really isolated place.
-I was really isolated feeling, at least.
-Emotionally.
+And I have my friend, Patrick, who's an old friend from Gainesville.
+You know, Patrick played in bands for years that Against Me! toured with, and we were both friends in Gainesville.
+And then we both moved away from Gainesville, and I fell out of touch with him for a number of years.
+But at the time, I had gotten back into contact with him, and we just kind of-we would text every day and just talk about what was going on.
+They were like living in a really isolated place.

+I was really isolated-feeling at least, emotionally.
 And we were identifying with each other.
-And it was stark to me, feeling the years between us.
-Feeling the way things had changed.
-Being able to, like, really directly feel still a connection to, like, "Hey, remember that tour we took in July of 2001 or '02?
-And it was a summer tour and, you know, I can-I can remember your jean shorts and I can remember the feeling of swimming in a stream in Montana.
-I can remember, you know, jumping on the roof of the vans when we were stuck in traffic, in Iowa.
-I can remember trying to get over this one pass in the Rocky Mountains."
-Like, all just like these really direct memories and then feeling that gulf of time between us and not understanding how far-how we had drifted so far away from the people that we used to be or how things had changed and the ways they had changed and the people that were close between us who we had lost along the way.
+And it was stark to me, feeling the years between us, feeling the way things had changed, being able to like really directly feel like still a connection to like, "Hey, remember that tour we took in July of 2001 or '02, and it was a summer tour.
+And you know, I can remember your jean shorts, and I can remember the feeling of swimming in a stream in Montana.
+I can remember, you know, jumping on the roof of the vans when we were stuck in traffic in Iowa.
+I can remember trying to get over this one pass in the Rocky Mountains.
+Like, all of just like these really direct memories and then feeling that gulf of time between us and not understanding how far-how we had drifted so far away from the people that we used to be, or how things had changed in just the ways they had changed, or the people that were close between us who we had lost along the way.